Health Promotion Strategies and Methods

 - Strategy/methods mixes

 Contemporary health promotion practice requires a comprehensive systems-based approach to improve the health of communities and populations.
 Students will focus on the development of inter-sectoral partnerships and collaborations to create health promoting environments and settings (e.g. communities, schools, workplaces).
 Emphasis will be on the promotion of equity and empowerment through community development approaches strengthening participation and ownership.
-Students will also explore the use of culturally appropriate communication methods and behaviour change techniques (including social marketing, media materials, interpersonal skills and group facilitation skills).
+Students will also explore the use of culturally appropriate communication methods and behaviour change techniques.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.